 Thayne Canyon Trail is a 5.8 mile lightly trafficked out and back trail located near Salt Lake City, Utah that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from May until October.
+The trail is primarily used for hiking and trail running and is best used from May until October.

 Lovely trail.
 I did the loop up Thayne's to the peak, then down desolation.
 I preferred Thayne's canyon.
 It's steep at points, but not ridiculously so, and being for the most part down in the canyon is beautiful.
 I did not find it too overgrown in midsummer 2016.
 Even though the peak has little prominence, it gives lovely views all around.